ajarkhalid/ajarkhalid/README.md

 - 📄 Know about my experiences [My Resume](https://www.dropbox.com/scl/fi/t8eun1dpqmug488ca6dmn/AJAR-KHALID-RESUME.pdf?rlkey=wlcr9z8i9jtqdqt3nqhynzmp8&dl=0)

+⚡ Fun fact

-- ⚡ Fun fact **I embarked on my tech journey at the young age of 6, diving headfirst into the world of coding by the time I hit double digits at age 10.
+ - **I embarked on my tech journey at the young age of 6, diving headfirst into the world of coding by the time I hit double digits at age 10.
 Since then, I've become the go-to tech whiz in both my family and college.
-Whenever someone needs a tech-savvy hand, I'm their first choice – the trusted troubleshooter of all things digital.**
+Whenever someone needs a tech-savvy hand, I'm their first choice.**

-<h3 align="left">Connect with me:</h3>
+-   🖥️ I have worked in IT for over half my life.
+-   📊 I have developed and deployed over 70+ projects combined.
+-   📚 I'm reading a book about financial technology to familiarize myself with the industry and its ongoing trends.
+-   :musical_note: I love to hear Lo-Fi music.
+-   👨‍💻Trusted troubleshooter for all things digital

+### Let's Connect :coffee:
 <p align="left">
 <a href="https://twitter.com/its_ajar" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/twitter.svg" alt="its_ajar" height="30" width="40" /></a>
 <a href="https://linkedin.com/in/ajarkhalid" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="ajarkhalid" height="30" width="40" /></a>